Facts About Rats You May Not Know

 Rat teeth grow continuously at a rate of 4 to 5 inches a year.
 Rats chew to keep their teeth from growing out of control.
 They can bite through metal, concrete, and wood.
 Combined, their need to gnaw, and their devastating teeth, make them a danger to walls, pipes, wires, and people.

-6. Brown Rats and House Rats Have Caused Environmental Havoc
+6. Roof Rats and Norway Rats Have Caused Environmental Havoc

 Different species of rats have caused the extinction of birds, mammals, and reptiles on islands.
 On others, they have devastated species of trees and kept them from re-growing.